Costa Rica to host World Hydropower Congress

 11 December 2019

-The Government of Costa Rica has been announced as host of the next World Hydropower Congress.
+The Government of Costa Rica has been announced as the host of the next World Hydropower Congress.

 The World Hydropower Congress is the leading global event in sustainable hydropower development bringing together decision-makers, experts and innovators to set priorities for the sector.